Dive support boat Emma (or Ema) Christ wrecked on Tregantle Beach.

 Please get in touch if you have any information about this vessel by sending us a message below.

 The most notable feature of the wreck is the large diesel engine block which is usually visible in a sand-filled gully where the ship lies.
-Occasionally all the sand disappears and the remains of the timber hull can be seen along with the propeller shaft, compressed air tank and other rusted machinery.
+Occasionally all the sand disappears and the remains of the timber hull can be seen along with the propeller shaft, compressed air tank and other rusted machinery, as seen by Giles Richardson in 2007.

 Just to the east is the wreckage of the steel yacht that came ashore around 1995 and the remains of a large navigation buoy firmly wedged in a gully.